Transmission Secrets Revealed!

 Ignoring transmission leaks is done at your own peril!

-Most can be fixed inexpensively, but if you continue to drive your car very low on fluid, you will destroy your transmission, just like you would your engine if you ran it out of engine oil.
+Most leaks can be fixed inexpensively, but if you continue to drive your car very low on fluid, you will destroy your transmission, just like you would your engine if you ran it out of engine oil.

 If you see any fluids leaking under your vehicle or if you think you might have a transmission problem check all your fluid levels immediately.